Poppy is the author of "A Bard's Lament" and the Black Diamond series. She lives in Enoshima, Japan, with her husband

 Love it or hate it, 2013's Frozen is the highest-grossing Disney movie of all time, beating even the almighty Lion King.
 The song Let it Go is possibly even more well-known.

 Elsa is another example of a Disney princess who did not have a love interest throughout the movie.
-Although our (arguably) main character, Anna, meets two guys she's interested in, the movie ends with a lot of family and friendship love, and no prince waiting for Elsa to fall into his arms.
+Although our (arguably) main character, Anna, meets two guys she's interested in, the movie ends with a lot of family love and friendship, but no prince waiting for Elsa to fall into his arms.

 4. Lt.
 Judy Hopps (Zootopia)